"Stop her before she kills again!"

 No, no, and no.

-“Most houseplants die because they’re overwatered,” says Judy Feldstein, author of “Don’t Feed Me to Your Cat!
-A Guide to Poisonous Houseplants” and former owner of Foliage Unlimited, which designs, installs, and maintains houseplants.
+"Most houseplants die because they're overwatered," says Judy Feldstein, a freelance author specializing in houseplants and author of "Don't Feed Me to Your Cat!
+A Guide to Poisonous Houseplants."

 The damp sponge and drip systems are bad ideas, Feldstein says, because "if the soil stays moist all the time, no oxygen can get into the soil, the plant roots can't breathe, and then they'll rot, and the plant will die."